JeffReeves/start-menu-batch/README.md

 ## How To

-1. After creating a batch (.bat) file, right-click on the Desktop and select "New" -> "Shortcut":
+1. After creating a batch (.bat) file, right-click within the desired folder and select "New" -> "Shortcut":

     ![Create Shortcut](how-to/create-shortcut.png)

+    ***Note**: This example uses a "start-menu-batch" folder on the User's Desktop.*

 2. On the "Create Shortcut" dialog prompt, enter the following value, and click the "Next" button:

     ```cmd
-    cmd /c start "" "%USERPROFILE%/start-menu-batch/Snake.bat"
+    cmd /c start "" "%USERPROFILE%/Desktop/start-menu-batch/Snake.bat"
     ```

     ![Create Shortcut 2](how-to/create-shortcut-2.png)

-    ***Note**: Change `"%USERPROFILE%/start-menu-batch/Snake.bat"` with the path to your batch file.*
+    ***Note**: Change `"%USERPROFILE%/Desktop/start-menu-batch/Snake.bat"` with the path to your batch file.*

 3. Enter a name for the shortcut and click the "Finish" button: